 Then there’s the Illusion Lab, full of mind-boggling optical illusions, and the Light Fantastic exhibition, with its amazing holograms – watch out for the giant tarantula!

-Visit the Edinburgh Camera Obscura and World of Illusions website here
+Click here to buy tickets for Edinburgh Camera Obscura and World of Illusions.

 The fabulous National Museum of Scotland is one of the Top 10 UK visitor attractions, and is in the Top 20 of the most visited museums and galleries in the world.
 And with reason.